IMSE: Intrinsic Mixture of Spectral Experts Fine-tuning for Test-Time Adaptation¶

 | Value | ⭐⭐⭐⭐ |

-A solid TTA contribution with a novel and insightful spectral expert perspective.
-The experiments comprehensively cover TTA, CTTA, and progressive CTTA settings across multiple pretraining strategies, with remarkable parameter efficiency.
-The primary limitation is that the method is restricted to classification tasks.
+A solid TTA contribution.
+The spectral expert perspective is novel and insightful.
+The experiments cover TTA, CTTA, and Progressive CTTA across various pre-training strategies with impressive parameter efficiency.
+The primary limitation is the task scope being restricted to classification.